Mets claim rubber match against Reds | Devdiscourse

 Michael Conforto hit a three-run homer to cap a four-run first inning Sunday afternoon for the New York Mets, who remained on the fringes of the National League wild-card race with a 6-3 win over the host Cincinnati Reds.
-By winning the rubber game of the three-game series, the Mets (81-74) ensured they would remain no more than 4 1/2 games behind the Milwaukee Brewers in the race for the second NL wild card.
-New York is scheduled to finish the season with seven home games against the Miami Marlins and Atlanta Braves.
+In winning the rubber game of the three-game series, combined with Washington's loss to Miami on Sunday, the Mets (81-74) are 4 1/2 games out of both wild-card spots in the National League.
+The Nationals and Milwaukee Brewers are in a virtual tie for the two slots.
+New York is scheduled to finish the season with seven home games against Miami and the Atlanta Braves.

 The Reds (73-83) host the Brewers in a three-game series beginning Tuesday night.
 Reds starter Trevor Bauer (11-13) retired the first two batters he faced before Pete Alonso doubled and scored on Robinson Cano's double.
 After Wilson Ramos was hit by a pitch, Conforto homered to right for his first round-tripper since Sept.
 12, a span of 31 plate appearances.

-Brach allowed two hits over 1 1/3 innings.
+Brach allowed two hits over 1 1/3 innings, striking out one and not walking a batter.
 Justin Wilson, the Mets' fifth pitcher, earned his fourth save with a hitless ninth.
 J.D.
 Davis homered in the sixth for the Mets and Brandon Nimmo added a solo shot in the ninth.
 Conforto was the only player on either team with two hits.

-Stroman allowed the two runs on three hits and three walks while striking out two.
+Stroman allowed two runs on three hits and three walks while striking out two over 4 2/3 innings.
+Bauer went seven innings and gave up five runs on six hits with no walks and eight strikeouts.
 Tucker Barnhart homered in the eighth for the Reds.

-Bauer gave up five runs on six hits and no walks while striking out eight over seven innings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)